syncfusion-content/blazor-docs/blazor/kanban/data-binding.md

 ```

-> By default, [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) uses **BlazorAdaptor** for list data-binding.
+> By default, [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) uses BlazorAdaptor for list data-binding.

 ### ExpandoObject binding

 Kanban is a generic component that is strongly bound to a model type.
 In some cases, the model type may be unknown during compile time.
-In such cases, you can bind data to the Kanban as a list of **ExpandoObject**.
+In such cases, you can bind data to the Kanban as a list of ExpandoObject.

-**ExpandoObject** can be bound to Kanban by assigning to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Kanban.SfKanban-1.html#Syncfusion_Blazor_Kanban_SfKanban_1_DataSource) property.
+ExpandoObject can be bound to Kanban by assigning to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Kanban.SfKanban-1.html#Syncfusion_Blazor_Kanban_SfKanban_1_DataSource) property.
 Kanban can also perform all kinds of supported data operations and editing in ExpandoObject.

 ```cshtml
 @using Syncfusion.Blazor.Kanban